 Course Objective.
-To provide a work/study program opportunity for students to experience the culture of a rural, less developed area of the world and to learn the needs and challenges in health care delivery systems.
+To provide an innovative educational experience to students that involves U.S. health care providers and to provide health care to under-served people in a less-developed country.
+The course creates a work/study program opportunity for students to experience the culture of a rural, less developed area of the world and to learn the needs and challenges in health care delivery systems.
 Offered on a Pass/No Pass basis only.
-Some students have made arrangements to receive credit in other areas, e.g. Spanish or Social Work.
 The course is open to students from any major.